build-on-aws/content/tutorials/create-an-etl-pipeline-apache-spark/index.md

 ### Step 4: Validating the output using Amazon Athena

-Now, the `cleansed` data is available in Amazon S3 in the form of parquet format, but to make it more consumable for data analysts or data scientists, it would be great if we could enable querying the data through SQL by making it available as a database table.
+Now, the `cleansed` data is available in S3 in the form of parquet format, but to make it more consumable for data analysts or data scientists, it would be great if we could enable querying the data through SQL by making it available as a database table.

 To make that integration, we can follow a two-step approach:
-1. We need to run the Glue crawler to create a AWS Glue Data Catalog table on top of the S3 data.
+1. We need to run the AWS Glue crawler to create a AWS Glue Data Catalog table on top of the S3 data.
-2. Once that is done, we can run a query in Amazon Athena to validate the output
+2. Once that is done, we can run a query in Athena to validate the output

 ### Step 5: Creating an AWS Glue Data Catalog